tombo-a2o/a2obrew/README.md

 echo 'export PATH="$HOME/a2obrew/bin:$PATH"' >> ~/.zshrc
 ```

-3. Add `a2obrew init` to your shell to enable shims and autocompletion.
+3. Add `a2obrew init` to your shell to enable autocompletion and emsdk environment variables.

 ```sh
 # bash